JMM889901/peepee.TitanFramework/README.md

 the peepeepoopoo mans TitanFramework
 ==

+If you have having issues with manual install make sure you delete any previous versions (including jmm889901.titanframework) before updating

 This is an experimental mod and any crash logs will be appreciated, i will aim to keep backwards compatability as much as possible to make updating optional